Before reading, I recommend that you read these two short essays first:

 Asking questions— not merely rejecting seemingly preposterous ideas— is the nature of true skepticism.
 Skepticism in science is not only for new ideas, but for your own current beliefs.
 Skepticism goes both ways!

-All pseudoscientific ideas go against the current paradigm— But so do all breakthrough ideas!—
+Last of all, heed the fact that all pseudoscientific ideas go against the current paradigm— But so do all breakthrough ideas!—

 “You mean to tell me the stars and planets don’t orbit the Earth?